-We then cut to the next day at Titans Tower where Jaime and Garfield engage in table soccer while Tara tries to grab some pizza in the nearby kitchen.
+We then cut to the next day at Titans Tower where Jaime and Garfield engage in table soccer while Tara tries to have some pizza in the nearby kitchen.
 However, she’s annoyed by Logan’s sly attempt to woo her and leaves.
 After Jaime scores the winning goal, he notices what his friend was trying to do and gives him some quick dating advice before his cell phone gives him a reminder to make an important call.

 A short time later, Starfire is in the training room as she defeats holographic versions of her past captors.
 Just then, she notices Tara and invites her to train but gets declined.
 After she explains that she’s just trying to hide from Beast Boy, she then notices Raven meditating nearby and asks about her demonic father who’s currently enslaved within her gem.
-After briefly talking about Trigon, Kori suggests that she should talk to Raven sometime.
+After briefly talking about Trigon, Kori suggests that she should talk to Rachel sometime.
 However, Tara declines and takes her leave with Raven subtly noticing.

-We then cut to Jaime having a video chat with his family as he talks to his sister Milagro (also voiced by Kari Wahlgren) who’s celebrating her birthday and received his gift.
+We then cut to Jaime having a video chat with his family as he talks to his sister Milagro (also voiced by Kari Wahlgren) who’s celebrating her birthday and had just received his gift.
 Afterwards, he gets to talk to his parents Bianca and Alberto (voiced by Maria Canals-Barrera and David Zayas, respectively).
 However, Jaime’s scarab still has issues with his father as we learn from their conversation that it’s been attached to him for the past two years.
 His parents end up getting into an argument as his father wonders why the superhero community isn’t helping Jaime remove the scarab from him.
 From there, Bianca has to end the call when Aunt Consuela brings the birthday cake out prematurely as she goes to take care of their situation.
 From there, the transmission ends with Alberto disappointingly stating that he misses “his son”.

-Meanwhile, Dick is at work at the main computer as he continues his investigation involving their recent run-in with H.I.V.E. and comes across an interview with its leader Brother Blood (voiced by Gregg Henry).
+Meanwhile, Dick is at work at the main computer console as he continues his investigation involving their recent run-in with H.I.V.E. and comes across an interview with its leader Brother Blood (voiced by Gregg Henry).
 In it, he tells reporter Bryce Peterson (also voiced by Jason Spisak) that his church has good intentions and denies the claim that it’s nothing more than “a glorified cult” before walking out.

 Just then, Robin comes in and says that his deceased grandfather would have been swayed by his efforts of running both a worldwide cult and H.I.V.E., while Dick says that they’re both the same.
 As Damian exclaims that he’s heading out on patrol, he tells Grayson that he actually approves of his “cohabitation” with Starfire.